civisanalytics/civis-services-streamlit/README.md

 3. Once your app code is on a GitHub repo, create a new service on Civis Platform by following [this page](https://support.civisanalytics.com/hc/en-us/articles/360001335031-Civis-Service-Deployment).
    Most importantly, specify the GitHub repo URL as well as the Git tag (or branch, or Git commit hash).
-4. If your code comes from the test app in this GitHub repository, specify the path `test_app` that points to where the app code is located.
+4. If your code is at a directory in your repo (rather than directly at the root level of your repo), specify the directory path that points to where the app code is located.
-   If this path is unspecified, the app code must be at the root level of your GitHub repository.
+   (For the demo app in the previous section above, the directory path would be `demo_app` from this current repo.)
 5. For the Docker image, the name is `civisanalytics/civis-services-streamlit`, and the tag is one of those [listed on DockerHub](https://hub.docker.com/repository/docker/civisanalytics/civis-services-streamlit/tags).
    Note that the specific Docker image name and tag you've chosen determines which Python version